Ecwid/ecwid-api-docs/includes/_payment_api.md

 ### 2. Ecwid sends order data to app payment URL

-When registering your app, provide a payment URL where Ecwid will send **POST request** with order data as well as the [Merchant app settings](#merchant-settings-for-payment-method) when customer is at checkout stage.
+After registering your app, contact us and provide a payment URL where Ecwid will send **POST request** with order data as well as the [Merchant app settings](#merchant-settings-for-payment-method) when customer is at checkout stage.
 Your app will need to get request details, decrypt it and allow user to make a payment for the order.

 ### 3. Customer finishes the checkout